jersou/deno-shell-stream/README.md

   of mapFunction
 - `replace(searchValue: string | RegExp, replacer: string)` : transform the
   stream with the replace result.
+- `replaceAll(searchValue: string | RegExp, replacer: string)` : transform the
+  stream with the replaceAll result.
 - `run(cmdOrStr: string[] | string, opt: RunOptions = {})` : generate a stream
   with the current stream as the stdin of the new process.
 If cmd is a string, it will be parsed to array (regex used to split :